firebolt55439/Diep.io-Protocol/README.md

 a `README` is included in that directory.
 There's even a wiki page if you want more information.

+# Installing the Extension
+To set up the provided extension, first clone this project and save it on your computer.
+Next, go to `chrome://extensions` and click "Load Unpacked Extension".
+Then, navigate to its directory and enable the extension.
+If you modify any of the code, go to `chrome://extensions` and click "Reload".

 # How To Contribute
 **If you discover anything interesting or have anything you can contribute, please consider adding it to the wiki!** A pull request will allow you to make changes to code or wiki pages.